tensorium-ltd/jira-utils/README.md

 **Use Cases**:
 - Understanding scope creep in sprints
-- Identifying when and why issues were added mid-sprint
+- Identifying exactly which issues were added mid-sprint with complete details
-- Tracking story point estimation changes
+- Tracking story point estimation changes with assignee accountability
-- Sprint retrospective analysis
+- Sprint retrospective analysis with concrete data
-- Explaining burndown chart anomalies
+- Explaining burndown chart anomalies to stakeholders
 - Planning corrective actions for scope management
-- Identifying patterns of mid-sprint additions
+- Identifying patterns of mid-sprint additions (by date, type, assignee)
+- Generating evidence-based reports for sprint planning improvements

 **Key Insights**:
 - Shows exactly which issues were added after sprint start